-Member of the Institute of Chartered Accountants (South Africa).
-Over 17 years of experience as a finance director at Board level in transport and infrastructure companies.
-Former Group Finance Director of Network Rail as well as finance director roles at English, Welsh and Scottish Railways (now DB Schenker) and London Underground.
-Extensive experience working as a management consultant and auditor for Deloitte LLP.
-Former member of the British Transport Police Authority years and 11 months
+Member of the Institute of of experience as a finance companies.
+Former Group Finance Director of Network Rail as well as finance Welsh and Scottish Railways now DB Schenker) and ondon Underground. and auditor for Deloitte LLP.
+Former member of the British Transport Police and offices: